-2.8.1 Describe how the Eligible Entity and their sub-grantees will advance equitable workforce development and job quality objectives to develop a skilled, diverse workforce.
-At a minimum, this response should clearly provide each of the following, as outlined on page 59 of the BEAD NOFO:
+- 2.8.1 Describe how the Eligible Entity and their sub-grantees will advance equitable workforce development and job quality objectives to develop a skilled, diverse workforce.
+At a minimum, this response should clearly provide each of the following, as outlined on page 59 of the BEAD NOFO: - a.

-- a.
 A description of how the Eligible Entity will ensure that sub-grantees support the development and use of a highly skilled workforce capable of carrying out work in a manner that is safe and effective. - b.
 A description of how the Eligible Entity will develop and promote sector-based partnerships among employers, education and training providers, the public workforce system, unions and worker organizations, and community-based organizations that provide relevant training and wrap-around services to support workers to access and complete training (e.g., child care, transportation, mentorship), to attract, train, retain, or transition to meet local workforce needs and increase high-quality job opportunities; - c.
 A description of how the Eligible Entity will plan to create equitable on-ramps into broadbandrelated jobs, maintain job quality for new and incumbent workers engaged in the sector; and continually engage with labor organizations and community-based organizations to maintain worker voice throughout the planning and implementation process; and - d.
-A description of how the Eligible Entity will ensure that the job opportunities created by the BEAD Program and other broadband funding programs are available to a diverse pool of workers. - A. During the application process, sub-grantees will be required to provide a comprehensive workforce development plan that details their considerations for cultivating and sustaining an equitable workforce within the Commonwealth of Pennsylvania.
-The workforce plan should include one or more of the following.
-Applicants are not limited in their engagement and recruitment efforts. - 1.
-The engagement and usage of registered apprenticeships, pre-apprenticeships, on-the-job training opportunities, and other high-quality training programs. - 2.
-A description of recruiting and hiring efforts that may include direct hire from local unions and other labor organizations in the awarded area. - 3.
-Other considerations as listed in the Fair Labor Practices and Highly Skilled Workforce section of the BEAD NOFO.
+A description of how the Eligible Entity will ensure that the job opportunities created by the BEAD Program and other broadband funding programs are available to a diverse pool of workers. - A. PBDA understands the importance of a highly skilled workforce that is capable of implementing the buildout of BEAD-funded infrastructure.
+Applicants will be required to submit and adhere to the following: